Health Care Administration and Policy

 Other Honors Opportunities

-Contracts are created on a case by case basis but faculty throughout the unit are enthusiastic to develop and offer projects to students.
+Honors contracts are offered on a case by case basis in CHS courses and faculty throughout the unit are enthusiastic to develop and offer projects to students.